shaqq/wanderlust/README.md

 # Wanderlust

-A gem to enable MySQL timezone support for your ActiveRecord specs.
+A convenient way to enable MySQL timezone support for your ActiveRecord specs.
 It's mainly for your dev and CI environments, as it will import a set of timezones into your MySQL instance. __This should not be used in Production.__

 If you'd like to get MySQL timezone support on your Mac without using Wanderlust, this should do the trick: